 - Irregular heart rhythms

 - Necrosis (holes) in the skin or underlying tissues

-Seek immediate emergency medical care.
+Seek emergency medical care right away.
 Move the person to fresh air.
 Be careful to avoid being overcome with the fumes while helping someone else.

 Contact poison control for further information.